 The Electoral Commission has therefore concluded that the pilot does ‘not justify the national roll out’ of data-matching.
 This means that we may still be set for a ‘car-crash’ drop in levels of electoral registration.

 We should not be hasty in casting data-mining aside.
 After all, it did find somenew voters.
 And what is the monetary value of a registered voter or a vote?
 Whatever the state of the public finances, democracy must not be compromised.
 However, there is clearly a need to explore further ways to boost voter registration.

 A British Motor Voter Act?

 One way that I have suggested that this can be achieved is for the UK to learn from the US experience.
 In the US in the 1990s a law was passed that expanded the number of locations and opportunities whereby eligible citizens could apply to register to vote.
 In particular, citizens were to be given a voter registration application when they applied for or renewed a driver’s license, or when applying for (or receiving) services at certain other public offices.
 Today, a huge proportion of new registrants use this mechanism to register to vote in the US.
-Data from the shows that 37.1 per cent of registration forms were submitted via motor vehicle agencies in 2010.
+Data from the US Electoral Assistance Commission shows that 37.1 per cent of registration forms were submitted via motor vehicle agencies in 2010.
 Over 18 million citizens used this method in 2008.
-Subsequent empirical studies showed how this (and other methods) could improve registration rates ().
-Researchers that the effect on registration could have been greater had federal agencies worked harder to enforce the Act.
+Subsequent empirical studies showed how this (and other methods) could improve registration rates (see here for an overview).
+Researchers later argued that the effect on registration could have been greater had federal agencies worked harder to enforce the Act.

 This might be a more promising way to improve voter registration.
 When we register for a drivers licence (or access another government service) could a box be provided for us to tick so that we can have our name added to the electoral register?
 Electoral registration officers could then check and update their records.